Woltvint/uu-secret-manager/README.md

 Index files containing secrets to dramatically speed up encrypt/decrypt operations.
 The index stores which files contain secrets, so subsequent encrypt/decrypt commands only process those files instead of scanning the entire repository.

-**Default Behavior**: By default, the index command only indexes git-modified files (staged and unstaged changes) and files listed in `.gitignore`.
+**Default Behavior**: By default, the index command indexes git-modified files (staged and unstaged changes) and files listed in `.gitignore` (exact file paths only, not patterns).
 This makes it fast and efficient for incremental updates.
 Use `--all` to index all files in the repository.

 ```bash
 # Index git-modified and .gitignore files (default - fast incremental update)